Paranormal Activity: The Ghost Dimension

 Let me start by saying I’ve been in trouble with a now ex-boyfriend for stating, ‘I love Matt Damon!’

-I’m sure most would agree he’s just such a loveable guy (think about his previous films, Good Will Hunting, all the Bourne films, The Departed… Well he played the bad arse in that one, but still, a bloody good film!), and I think this inherent adoration for Matt Damon is why, The Martian, is a success.
+I’m sure most would agree he’s just such a loveable guy (think about his previous films, Good Will Hunting, all the Bourne films, The Departed… Well he played the bad guy in that one, but still, a bloody good film!), and I think this inherent adoration for Matt Damon is why, The Martian, is a success.
 If we didn’t like the character, Mark Watney, we wouldn’t care if this astronaut got home or not.

 The story is set on Mars where an unexpected severe storm forces the team to abort their mission early and return to Earth.
 Thinking Mark Watney is dead, the team leave him behind only to discover, through much techie innovation on the part of both NASA and the astronaut, Mark, that he’s still alive.